andrea-gentilini/KeyEar/README.md

     * the dir `sounds`
     * the notebook

 * Now, simply run the notebook following the first setup steps.
+Make sure to use GPU for faster training.

 If you are running in **local**: